Vaughan Williams Symphony No.6 & 4

 Sir Mark Elder

-The Hallé announces their latest release, continuing their series of Vaughan Williams symphonies in live recordings from The Bridgewater Hall.
+We’re continuing our series of Vaughan Williams symphonies in live recordings from The Bridgewater Hall.
 This release follows hugely successful previous Vaughan Williams volumes including:

 The Sixth Symphony caused a sensation at its premiere in 1948 and was performed 100 times in the following two years.
 It was composed during a period in which Vaughan Williams was writing film scores, the experience of which had the effect of sparking his imagination in the extravagant use of the orchestra.
 The work is claimed by many to have an external ‘war’ programme, a fact dismissed by the composer.
 Either way the result is undoubtedly one of Vaughan Williams’ finest works; a tightly woven musical statement, with stunning melodies and orchestration which is at turns dramatic and expressive.